By Philip Duncan, PA F1 Correspondent, Zandvoort

 “If you say something to a Latin driver, everything is a bit more fun.
-When you say something to others, it is a bit more serious.
+When you say something to others is a bit more serious.

 “But I apologise.
-I was not thinking about what I said.
+I am not thinking about what I said.
 There was not much to blame in that moment.
 It was the first lap and we were all very close together.